dwilding/frogtab/README.md

 });
 ```

-Replace `USER ID GOES HERE` by the ID from the URL of your personal link.
+Replace `USER ID GOES HERE` by the ID from your personal link.

 To learn more, see [this blog post](https://maybecoding.bearblog.dev/adding-a-private-feedback-box-to-bear/).